m-lima/crack-rust/task.todo.md

 - [ ] Simplify option building
   - [ ] Move checks from args to options
   - [ ] Remove panic from args and options
-  - [ ] Require less pre-computation to build options
+  - [X] Require less pre-computation to build options
-- [ ] Progress showing when crack -d gpu (single input)
 - [X] Move encrypt to a directory
 - [X] Move printer to cli module
 - [X] Move SALT_ENV from options::mod to cli::args